CS4098/GroupProject/README.md

 * ```make clean```

 ## Running with Web Based UI
-The process of "Installation Without Docker" above should be done before this section.
+The installation process described above should be done before this section.
 The project should be placed at the top of the Apache document root.

 ### HTTP Server
 A server is required to run the front end, Apache was used during development and this documentation will be for an Apache set up.